MightyCall Mobile MightyCall Mobile AppGoogle Play

 • Give the caller time: While speed is important, rushing through a call can lead to misunderstandings and unresolved issues.
 Allow the caller to fully explain their problem and ensure they are satisfied with the resolution before ending the call.

 • Avoid negative language: Refrain from using negative or dismissive language.
-Phrases like “I don’t know” or “That’s not possible” should be replaced with more constructive alternatives like “Let me find out for you” or “Here’s what we can do.”
+The importance of call handling is in making customers feel heard.
+Phrases like “I don’t know” or “That’s not possible” should be replaced with more constructive alternatives, such as “Let me find out for you” or “Here’s what we can do.”

 Must-have call handling skills

-In a small to medium-sized business (SMB) with a call center, certain skills are essential for providing excellent customer service and solving problems quickly.
+In a small to medium-sized business (SMB) with a call center, certain skills are essential for delivering excellent customer service and resolving problems efficiently.
 Here are some must-have call handling skills for SMBs:

 • Active listening & clear communication:

 Fully concentrate, understand, respond, and remember what the caller is saying.
-Convey information in a straightforward and concise manner without jargon.
-This skill helps in accurately identifying the customer’s needs, which is crucial for SMBs where every customer interaction can significantly impact the business.
+Convey information in a straightforward and concise manner, avoiding jargon; do not simply stick to the call handling script.
+This skill helps with an accurate identification of the customer’s needs, which is crucial for SMBs, as every customer interaction can significantly impact the business.

 • Patience:

 Stay calm and composed, especially when dealing with frustrated or upset customers.
-Patience is vital for SMBs as it helps manage difficult situations without escalating the problem, maintaining the company’s reputation.
+Patience is vital for SMBs, as it helps manage difficult situations without escalating the problem and maintaining the company’s reputation.

 • Empathy

-Understand and share the feelings of the customer while the call is handled.
+Understand and share the customer’s feelings while the call is handled.
 Showing empathy can build a connection with the customer, making them feel valued and understood, which is essential for customer retention in SMBs.

 • Time management